ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

 # reproducing an experiment in paper
 if you want to reproduce our experiment in paper , you can use reproduce_experiment.py
 ## argument
-argument is same with argument of DriverDNN_training.py \
+argument is same with argument of DriverDNN_training.py. \
-early_stop argument is removed in this code
+early_stop argument is removed in this code.
 ## cross validation based
 you can reproduce cross validation based experiment by command below.
 ### command for reproducing cross validation based experiment